cabinetoffice/gsg-guidance/source/documentation/index.md

 The Government Security Group (GSG) is responsible for security across the UK government.

-Government security professional can find up-to-date guidance and standards on security.gov.uk.
+Government security professionals can find up-to-date guidance and standards on security.gov.uk.

 If you have any questions or issues you can: